Quizzes and Exams - M E 433, Spring 2018

 This part will test your understanding of concepts and terms (Multiple choice, True/False, and short completion - limited or no partial credit).

 This part will be similar to the quizzes at the Testing Center, except it will be on paper instead of on the computer.

-You may bring: the course textbook, your class notes, web lecture notes, tablet PC notes from the web, tables from the web, graded homeworks, a calculator, and Professor Cimbala's homework solutions.
+You may bring: your class notes, web lecture notes, tablet PC notes from the website, tables from the website, graded homeworks, a calculator, and Professor Cimbala's homework solutions.

-You may not bring: any books other than the course textbook, exams or homeworks from other courses, anything (exams, notes, homework, etc.) from previous semesters of this course.
+You may not bring: any books, any exams or homeworks from other courses, anything (exams, notes, homework, etc.) from previous semesters of this course.

 Only a basic calculator is permitted.
-It must be a calculator, not a cell phone, ipad, tablet, etc., or any device that can store notes, example problems, etc. HP graphing calculators are permitted.
+It must be a calculator, not a cell phone, ipad, tablet, etc., or any device that can store notes, example problems, etc. or that connect to the Internet.
+HP graphing calculators are permitted.

 The instructor and TA will proctor the final exam - cheating will not be tolerated.